moeen-mahmud/100-days-of-code/log.md

 Gradually I became accustomed to JavaScript.
 I have been thinking of conquering [Wes Bos's 30 JavaScript Projects](https://javascript30.com/) from tomorrow.
 Let's hope for the best.

 ---

+### Day 35: September 4, 2021

+**Today's Progress**

+1. Today, I learn more about browser, especially dom tree, render tree and also learn about setTimeout, setInterval, clearInterval and watched some videos on event loop.

+**Thoughts:**
+I thought to finish at least one project from [Wes Bos's 30 JavaScript Projects](https://javascript30.com/).
+The next day, I will finish it for sure.